benedictaquino/football-guys/README.md

 ## Results

-I constructed a filtration for each position and week, as well as the overall average by position, for a total of 6804 complexes.
-The complexes appear to refine the initial clustering of players by fantasy output.
+I constructed a landmark and observation filtration for each position and week, as well as the overall average by position.
+Each filtation had 50 simplicial complexes, for a combined total of 16,200 complexes.
+I believe the persistent homologies can be used to refine the initial clusters and decide which should be combined.
 The barcode diagrams provide insight into how many "true" clusters there are.

 ## Further Steps